molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 4. Preparing the reference dataset
 5. Imputation using Impute2
 6. Imputation using Beagle
-7. Imputation using Mach
+7. Imputation using Minimac
-8. Imputation using minimacV2
+8. Imputation using minimacV2 pipeline
 9. Appendix